fuyuryuu/gtk-accent/README.md

 Includes options for colouring the terminal prompt, toggling dark / light mode and not theming headerbars.

 ## Installation:
+Run `./gtk-accent setup` from wherever you copy the script to.

-Run `gtk-accent setup`.
-This backs up any gtk.css files, generates a new one and creates symlinks to it.
+This backs up any gtk.css files, generates a new one and creates symlinks to it.\
 It also adds a function to .bashrc for setting prompt colour.
 ### Usage: `gtk-accent [OPTION(S)] [COLOUR]`
 ```
    -n  Don't theme headerbars